Riyaz Naikoo

-Riyaz Ahmad Naikoo (also known as Mohammad bin Qasim or Zubair ul Islam, April 1985 – 6 May 2020) was one of the top ten most wanted militants of Jammu and Kashmir.
-He was a top commander of Hizbul Mujahideen, an Islamist Pro-Pakistan militant organization active in Indian-administered Jammu and Kashmir.
+Riyaz Ahmad Naikoo (also known as Mohammad bin Qasim or Zubair ul Islam, April 1985 – 6 May 2020) was an one of the top ten most wanted militant commanders of the Indian union territory of Jammu and Kashmir.
+He was the operational chief of Hizbul Mujahideen and was the organization's longest serving field commander.

 Early life and militant activities

+Early life

-Naikoo was born in Beighpora, a village in Awantipora tehsil of the Pulwama district in the Kashmir Valley in April 1985.
+Naikoo was born in Beighpora, a village in Awantipora tehsil of the Pulwama district in the Kashmir Valley of Jammu and Kashmir, India in April 1985 into a Muslim family.
 Some of his relatives have said that he had a passion for painting, especially roses, during his school and college days.
 After earning a degree in mathematics he became a math teacher at a nearby school.
 He gave free tuition to children from economically weaker backgrounds.

+Teaching to militancy career

-During the 2010 unrest, he was put under detention by the security forces cause he also allegedly involved to support Separatist Pro-Freedom militants & Protesters during the 2010 unrest.
-On 1 June 2012 he disappeared but after some days he resurfaced with a gun and he become a militant of Hizb-ul-Mujahideen.
-In 2017 he become the top commander (de facto chief) of Hizb-ul-Mujahideen in Jammu and Kashmir after the death of Burhan Wani and the defection of Zakir Musa.
+His career transition from teacher to militancy came during the 2010 Kashmir unrest when he was detained by the Indian security forces for his alleged support to separatist protesters demanding Indian forces to Quit Kashmir later he was released in 2012 after his release in the third week of May 2012 he left his home and disappeared then on 1 June 2012 he resurfaced with a gun and become a militant of Hizb-ul-Mujahideen.
+In 2017 he became the commander (de facto chief) of Hizb-ul-Mujahideen in Jammu and Kashmir after the death of Burhan Wani and the defection of Zakir Musa.

-In March 2014, he was involved in the killing of a Sarpanch's father Haji Ghulam Mohd Dar in Dogripora.
-He was also wanted for killing and abduction of police officers, murder, firing on a police bus and requirement in other crimes.
+In March 2014, he was alleged to be involved in the killing of a Sarpanch's father, Haji Ghulam Mohd Dar in Dogripora.
+He was also wanted for killing and abduction of police officers, firing on a police bus and requirement in other crimes.

 In 2018, police detained Naikoo's 70-year-old father.
 In retaliation, family members of police were kidnapped by militants from across south Kashmir.
 His father was soon released and the 11 hostages were accordingly let go by Naikoo.
 Jammu and Kashmir Police had alleged that he would "loot orchard owners".
 Naikoo started the practice of offering gun salutes to militants killed in encounters and posting them on social media.
 He was responsible for recruiting "scores of young Kashmiris in an armed quest for independence from India".
 Police say he rarely used mobiles, used a VPN when he had to, and was known to have used the Bat Messenger app to communicate.
 Naikoo's videos were circulated on the social media; one such video after the revocation of the special status of Jammu and Kashmir showed him saying that the revocation was "irrelevant to us" and the fight would continue.
 Naikoo carried a bounty of Rs 12 lakh on his head.

 Naikoo's last audio message in April was related to the COVID-19 pandemic where he requested people to follow medical advice to keep themselves protected.